 \[ \begin{align} \omega = Uk. \end{align} \]

-So phase and group speed are equal to $U$.
-Now place and time are discretized, you write $f_l^{(m)} = f\left(l\Delta x, m\Delta t\right)$ and start
+So phase and group velocity are equal to $U$.
+Now space and time are discretized; one writes $f_l^{(m)} = f\left(l\Delta x, m\Delta t\right)$ and makes the ansatz

 \[ \begin{align} f_{l}^{(m)} = e^{Cm\Delta t}e^{i\left(kl\Delta x - \omega m\Delta t\right)}\tag{25.8}\label{eq:ansatz_time_stepping_1d_analysis} \end{align} \]